Cholesin: Domains and Motifs

-DUF2373 is a domain of unknown function found in the C7orf50 protein.
+DUF2373 is a domain of unknown function found in the cholesin.
 This is a highly conserved c-terminal region found from fungi to humans.
-As for motifs, a bipartite nuclear localization signal (NLS) was predicted from aa6 to aa21, meaning that C7orf50 is likely localized in the nucleus.
-Interestingly, a nuclear export signal (NES) is also found within the C7orf50 protein at the following amino acids: 150, and 153 - 155, suggesting that C7orf50 has function both inside and outside the nucleus.
+As for motifs, a bipartite nuclear localization signal (NLS) was predicted from aa6 to aa21, meaning that cholesin is likely localized in the nucleus.
+Interestingly, a nuclear export signal (NES) is also found within cholesin at the following amino acids: 150, and 153 - 155, suggesting that cholesin has function both inside and outside the nucleus.

-Schematic Model of C7orf50 Protein.
+Schematic Model of cholesin.
 Green region is indicative of nuclear localization signal (NLS), blue of the mixed charge run, and orange of the DUF2373.
 Marked sites are indicative of post-translational modifications.
 Image made with Prosite MyDomains tool.

 Structure

 Secondary Structure

-The majority of C7orf50 (isoform a) secondary structure is made up of alpha helices, with the remainder being small portions of random coils, beta turns, or extended strands.
+The majority of cholesin (isoform a) secondary structure is made up of alpha helices, with the remainder being small portions of random coils, beta turns, or extended strands.

 Tertiary Structure

-The tertiary structure of C7orf50 consists primarily of alpha helices as determined I-TASSER.
+The tertiary structure of cholesin consists primarily of alpha helices as determined I-TASSER.